-The Company's directors are of the opinion that KPI's are not required and results based on interest receivable and impaired loans relative to the amount of gross loans and advances to customers are sufficient for an understanding of the development, performance and position of the Company.
+The Company's directors are of the opinion that results based on interest receivable and impaired loans relative to the amount of gross loans and advances to customers are sufficient for an understanding of the development, performance and position of the Company.
 Included in the Strategic report is information as to how the Company's directors engage with its relevant stakeholders.